David L. Mathewson, PhD

-The master of theology (ThM) with a concentration in New Testament is the highest-level master’s degree available.
-It will help you deepen your understanding of New Testament scholarship.
-With all-new 800-level courses unique to the ThM program, you’ll evaluate ministry trends, cultural shifts, and current events in light of sound biblical theology.
-You’ll learn directly from the original Greek text and engage culturally and cross-culturally from a biblical perspective.
+The world is changing rapidly and those who are called to engage in regular preaching and teaching roles need to be able to confidently interpret scripture and know how to apply it in their congregations and ministry contexts.
+The MDiv with a concentration in New Testament will help you evaluate ministry trends, cultural shifts, and current events in light of sound biblical theology.
+You’ll learn to teach from the original text and engage culturally and cross-culturally with a biblical perspective.